B-Sheley/03-Juicy-Brick-Breaker/Brick-Breaker-main/Brick-Breaker-main/README.md

 A Brick Breaker Game made Juicy

 ## Implementation
-/nAssets
+Assets
-\nWall/Ball/Paddle change color on hit
+Wall/Ball/Paddle change color on hit
 Colors for Bricks
 Particles when ball hits paddle and bricks
 Tweening for the Ball, Paddle, Bricks